rhaiscript/book/src/language/functions.md

 Metadata
 --------

-The function `get_fn_metadata_list` is a _reflection_ API that returns an array of the metadata of all script-defined functions in scope.
+The function `get_fn_metadata_list` is a function that returns an array of [object maps], each containing the metadata of one script-defined [function] in scope.

 Functions from the following sources are returned, in order: